magnustymoteus/AttackTable/README.md

 - Take (de)buffs into account
 - Attack table for PvP
 - Ability to record combat and aggregate the outcomes in order to compare it with the table
+- Make the window resizable & scalable
+- Make the window remember its position